gopherjs/gopherjs/README.md

 The transpiler is able to turn itself (and all packages it uses) into pure JavaScript code that runs in all major browsers.
 It also passes a lot of the tests that are shipped with the Go source.
 This suggests a quite good coverage of Go's specification.
 However, there are some known exceptions listed below and some unknown exceptions that I would love to hear about when you find them.

 ### Installation and Usage
+*Note: You may want to use a separate GOPATH because of the go/types patch below.*

 Get GopherJS and dependencies with:
 ```
 go get github.com/neelance/gopherjs